bbauska/CS198.2x/README.md

 your profit?
 Economics also helps us to design a system so that everyone is incentivized to act in a certain way.

-In **game theory**, we aim to deduce how an actor will act in a given situation.
+In <b>game theory</b>, we aim to deduce how an actor will act in a given situation.
 These decisions are influenced by the actions of others and the rewards and penalties associated with certain decisions.
 Therefore we aim to manipulate these factors.

-In blockchain, **tokens** are used as economic incentives.
+In blockchain, <b>tokens</b> are used as economic incentives.
 Tokens are units of protocol defined cryptocurrency given out to miners and privileges miners can charge for.
 The assumption here is that the underlying objective for actors in a blockchain network is to maximize